Last visit: June 16, 2024

 Washington is a transplant town.
 Often times visiting fans can rival the home town team.
 But National fans tend to be fairly polite, so the interplay between fan bases seldom escalates.
 In all, it’s a friendly atmosphere, but not an intense one.

 The crowd aside, the Game Day experience is pretty strong.
 The Racing Presidents rival Milwaukee’s Racing Sausages as the best mascot race; fans genuinely get excited for this relatively new tradition.
 I also like the foghorn that blows after a home run, an homage to the park’s Navy Yard location.
-And the practice of offering day-of-game only $5 Grandstand seats (one per person, must enter ballpark immediately) is a pretty cool throwback scheme, and a great way to get fans into the park early.
+And the practice of offering day-of-game only $5 Grandstand seats to DC residents (one per person, must enter ballpark immediately) is a pretty cool throwback scheme.

 GALLERY